Leah Remini Will Return To A&E To Investigate Jehovah’s Witnesses And Nxivm

 Aside from the Jehovah’s Witnesses and Nxivm, no other groups were mentioned.
 A&E runs another show called Escaping Polygamy, which highlights the issues in that religion.
 It will be interesting to see if Leah Remini would take on something like that, especially teaming up with the girls who are already crusaders.
 At this point, nothing is set in stone.
 Season 3 of Leah Remini: Scientology and the Aftermath is likely happening, but the path it follows is uncertain.

-There is nothing that intimidates Leah Remini when it comes to getting the truth out there.
+It seems there is nothing that intimidates Leah Remini when it comes to getting the truth out there.
 She has called the FBI over things in Scientology, something she would have never done a decade ago.
 Remini has raised concerns over the whereabouts of the leader’s wife, even filing a missing person report.
-Trying to stop her is pointless because she is going to get the truth one way or another.